Freedom of Information Act (FOIA) Rights and Responsibilities

 - Provide some of the records that you have requested, but withhold other records.
 The Department cannot withhold an entire record if only a portion of it is subject to an exemption.
 In that instance, the Department may redact the portion of the record that may be withheld, and must provide you with the remainder of the record.
 The Department must provide you with a written response stating the specific section of the Code of Virginia or other law that allows or requires portions of the requested records to be withheld.

-If the Department estimates that it will cost more than $200 to respond to your request, the Department may require you to pay a deposit before proceeding with your request.
+- If the Department estimates that it will cost more than $200 to respond to your request, we may require you to pay a deposit before proceeding with your request.

 Common Exemptions to FOIA Requests